blesius-family/blesius.org/remembering-dr-blesius.md

 <p>He was preceded in death by his parents, Nikolaus and Erica Blesius
 and his brother Wolf Ludwig Blesius.
-He is survived by his wife, Rita, his son Carl Blesius with wife Robin; his daughter Fae Sowders and her husband William; and his six wonderful grandchildren: Luke, Johann and Eden, Mia, Riley, and Quinn.
-He will be sorely missed by all his family and friends.</p>
+He is survived by his wife, Rita, his son Carl with wife Robin; his daughter Fae and her husband William; and his seven wonderful grandchildren.
+He is missed by family and friends.</p>

 <p>Please share your memories: <a